AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-48/acsd-56546-configurable-and-bundle-products-display-as-out-of-stock-on-the-storefront.md

 ## Issue

-*Configurable and Bundle products* display as Out of Stock on the storefront when **Display Out of Product Configuration** is disabled.
+Configurable and bundle products display as out of stock on the storefront when **Display Out of Stock Products** option is disabled.

 <u>Steps to reproduce</u>:

-1. Ensure that ***Display Out of Stock Products*** is set to No.
+1. Set the **Display Out of Stock Products** option to *No*.
-2. Create a *website/store/storeview*.
+2. Create a website/store/storeview.
-3. Create a source and stock and then assign it to *2nd website*.
+3. Create a source and a stock and then assign it to the 2nd website.
-4. Create a **configurable product** with *2 child products*(assign both *child products* to both sources) and assign it to both websites (*child products* should be assigned to both websites).
+4. Create a *configurable product* with the 2nd child products(assign both the child products to both the sources) and  also assign it to both the websites (assign both the child products to both the websites).
-5. Update 1st child product to have qty=0 in both sources.
+5. Update the 1st child product to have *qty=0* in both sources.
-6. Update 2nd child and make it disabled on the 2nd website.
+6. Update the 2nd child product and disable it on the 2nd website.
 7. Do a full reindex.
 8. Check the category which contains configurable on the 2nd website.

 <u>Expected results</u>:

-The **Out of stock configurable products** should not be visible on the storefront.
+The **out of stock configurable products** should not be visible on the storefront.

 <u>Actual results</u>:

-The **Out of stock configurable products** are visible on the storefront even though the display out of product option is disabled.
+The **out of stock configurable products** are visible on the storefront even after disabling the **Display Out of Stock Products** option is disabled.

 ## Apply the patch